TechStars demo day is always an exciting experience.

-Not just for the ten brilliant tech founders who each pitched their business to an auditorium filled with big investors & VIP’s.
+Not just for the many brilliant tech founders who each have to pitch to an auditorium filled with investors & VIP’s.

-But also for the large audience that had gathered so early in the morning.
+But also for the large audience that had gathered in this beautiful historic London venue.

 This was The Royal Institute in Mayfair, a space that rivals any West End Theatre.
 It’s an impressive stage, with the audience gathered on all sides, and can be daunting to anyone who has never taken on such expanse – and especially if English isn’t even your mother tongue!

-Yet in spite of the obstacles, each and every CEO owned it.
-They took the stage, looked the audience in the eye, revealed their voice and showed genuine leadership in action.
-It was thrilling and alive.
+Yet, in spite of the obstacles, every CEO owned that stage.
+They looked the audience in the eye, projected a strong voice and showed genuine leadership in action.
+It was thrilling to watch.

-Having worked with TechStars both in Berlin and now in London, I have learned that the number one factor that makes a winning pitch is – brace yourself – some genuine feeling.
+Having worked with TechStars many times across Europe, I have learned that the number one factor that makes a winning pitch is – brace yourself – some genuine feeling.
 Not the BS razzmatazz, but some authentic delivery.
-I know .. strange!

-Our strength does not lie in presenting a slick, polished, shiny self.
-Our strength lies in our shared vulnerability.
+A compelling story does not lie in presenting a slick, polished, shiny self.
+That’s boring and predictable.

-Leadership and a winning presence is simply about acknowledging our fragility on stage and stepping up anyway.
+Leadership and a winning presence is about acknowledging our vulnerability on stage and stepping up anyway.
 As my brilliant acting coach used to always tell me – invent nothing, deny nothing.
 Show up.
 Aim high.
-Try.
+And stop chatting Amy!

 People often ask me …